mackthompson16/World-Order-Forecast/README.md

 # Deep Learning to predict the future
+## Project under construction....
 This project utilizes public datasets and machine learning libraries to project socio-economic trends ten years in the future.
-The estimated accuracy is n%.
+The estimated accuracy is n% (TBD).

 ### Research question: Are Empires and Companies one in the same?